data-umbrella/.github/CONTRIBUTING.md

 [1] Anyone in the community can open an issue to recognize a contributor and suggest adding them.

 [2] Only a repo maintainer can run the syntax for `all-contributors` bot.

+[3] Contributors who have submitted pull requests to the repo need to be added via the bot to appear in the "Contributing" section of the README.md.

 ### Instructions
 1. Open up an issue